CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 An example of an unattended job can be found in `submit-scripts/unattended.sh`.
 Note the emphasis on having a frozen copy `run` of the repository for running unattended jobs.

+### Run:ai selectors

+Different clusters have different names for node pools and options to enable `sudo` usage etc.
+Refer to the `submit-scripts` for the main options, otherwise to the clusters' respective documentation.

 ### Weights&Biases

 Your W&B API key should be exposed as the `WANDB_API_KEY` environment variable.